-We and our executive officers and directors and substantially all existing stockholders have agreed that, without the prior written consent of Merrill Lynch & Co. on behalf of the underwriters, we will not, during the period ended 180 days after the date of this prospectus, sell shares of common stock or take certain related actions, subject to limited exceptions, all as described under "Underwriting."
+We and our executive officers and directors and selling stockholders, other than DB Capital Investors, LP and The Northwestern Mutual Life Insurance Company, have agreed that, without the prior written consent of Merrill Lynch & Co. on behalf of the underwriters, we will not, during the period ended 90 days after the date of this prospectus, sell shares of common stock or take certain related actions, subject to limited exceptions, all as described under "Underwriting."
+DB Capital Investors, LP and The Northwestern Mutual Life Insurance Company have agreed not to take such action for 60 days after the date of this prospectus.